Vintage Sosaku Kokeshi entitled “Yuki no ko | Snow Child” by Takahashi, Hashime

 Our antique/vintage pieces are identified/described and professionally photographed, and considered, “as is”, therefore all sales are final.
 Read our full refund and return policy.

-Artisan | Woodworker: Takahashi, Hajime | 1918-2002
+Artisan | Woodworker: Takahashi, Hashime | 1918-2002

-Originally a fine arts painter, Takahashi-san is from Sendai, (where Traditional Kokeshi were born), in Miyagi Prefecture.
-His artistic background also includes time spent as a craftsman of Yuzen silk kimono dying.
+Takahashi Hashime was originally a fine artist/painter.
+He is known for his colorful designs and the use of brush strokes.
+Takahashi-san is from Sendai, (where Traditional Kokeshi were born), in Miyagi Prefecture.
+His artistic background also includes time spent as a craftsman of Yuzen silk kimono dying which is why Kimono is a focus on all of his dolls.
 He is a multiple award winner in yearly Kokeshi competitions, receiving the Prime Minister’s Award, the highest honor bestowed on Sosaku Kokeshi artists.
-All of his work is easily recognized by the painterly designs decorating his dolls.
+All of his work is easily recognized producing unique forms and details.
 Now deceased, his son, Akinori is carrying on the family’s tradition, but in limited production.

 Collector's note – descriptive qualities, standard characteristics & ornamentation styles:

-The most unusual quality of his dolls is that their heads can be a separate element, or just a simple tapered element at the top of the doll form.
-The artist motif‘s range from realistic to abstract Plum flowers, (Ume), Cherry blossoms, (Sakura), Japanese Iris, (Ayame), or celebrating seasonal festivals with zodiac animals.
-Takahashi-san has an unusual way to illustrate kimono in a very painterly way.
-He shows both the kimono and undergarments, with exaggerated waists and simple obi, if it shows an obi at all.
-Occasionally seen is his use of Rokuro Moyo in both carved and painted form.
+The most unusual quality of his dolls is that their heads are treated as a separate element which in many cases are a simple tapered element between the head and the body of the doll.
+The artist motif‘s range from realistic seasonal flowers such as abstract Plum flowers, (Ume), Cherry blossoms, (Sakura), and Japanese Iris, (Ayame), or celebrating zodiac figures representing one of twelve specific constellations of the zodiac, which over time took on diverse meanings.
+Takahashi-san has a beautiful pictorial approach to illustrating kimono in a very refined painterly way.
+He shows both painted and carved Kimono, Obi with exaggerated waists and supportive under and over garments such as scarves and sashes.
+His use of Rokuro Moyo is occasionally seen in carved and painted forms.
+Last but not least, are the detailing of faces, all having expressive eyes, small dot noses and wisps of hair.
+His use of Rokuro Moyo is occasionally seen in both carved and painted forms.